1. The name of the Designation of Origin

 The alcohol content must be expressed in units or half units of percentage by volume (e.g. 10% vol., 10.5% vol.) and may be preceded by the wording “actual alcoholic strength’’ or “actual alcohol’’ or just by the abbreviation “alc’’.

-All mandatory information must appear either on the front or on the back (it’s essential they appear in the same visual field), except for the year, the indica-tion of the batch, and the sulphites information which may also appear on the other side.
+All mandatory information must appear either on the front or on the back (it’s essential they appear in the same visual field), except for the year, the indication of the batch, the sulphites information, and the environmental ones which may also appear on the other side.